vitorOta/FishingSimulator/README.md

 ## Fishing simulator

-Android project to study modularization architecture (work in progress...)
+Android project to study modularization architecture and material theme (work in progress...)

 Inspired by: